-Strategy 2 – Transition the water heater market in Vermont to ensure the availability of water heaters whose total cost of ownership is lower than other models, and which can be controlled by electric utilities to help manage their power grids at low cost
+Strategy 2 – Transition the water heater market in Vermont to ensure the availability of water heaters whose total cost of ownership is lower than other models, and which can be controlled by electric utilities to help manage their power grids at low cost.

 The electrification of energy uses currently powered by fossil fuels represents one of Vermont’s greatest opportunities to avoid building related GHG emissions.
 In addition to reducing emissions from combustion and saving consumers money, electrification is a low-cost and underused opportunity for utilities to actively manage and optimize their grid operations.
 Controllable water heaters will also improve Vermont’s ability to adopt greater amounts of variable renewable resources.
 This strategy seeks to leverage the ability of water heaters, replaced at a rate of approximately 25,000 per year, to store energy in the form of heat and allow electric utilities to manage their operation to realize both emission reductions and consumer savings.